Essay date: July 10, 2022

 More great common sense.
 Thanks, Julian.

-The Drug War increases drug misuse by children by, 1) keeping the subject of "drugs" forever on the mind of rebellious youth, and 2) encouraging them to fear and despise substances rather than to understand them.
+The Drug War increases drug misuse by children by, 1) keeping the subject of "drugs" forever on the mind of rebellious youth (see "Synthetic Panics" for how this is accomplished), and 2) encouraging them to fear and despise substances rather than to understand them.
 (It often accomplishes this here in the States by having the state police or the DARE organization bribe the kids with teddy bears to adopt a jaundiced Christian Science view of psychoactive medicines.)
 That's why "crack cocaine" is a byword for "hopelessly addictive substance" in the west, even though that form of coke can be used non-addictively by a person who has been taught to do so.
 In a recent documentary ("Kid 90") about the '80s child star Soleil Moon Frye (AKA "Punky Brewster" of sitcom fame), one of her friends describes how he used a variety of illegal substances, including crack cocaine, "acid," and heroin (which he says he smoked).
 "But," he said, "I always did this little thing where I'd do it and then not do it for a long time, where I wouldn't get so super strung out or anything."

 Sounds like he saw through drug-war lies, right?
 He realized that informed use was the answer rather than substance demonization.
 But not so, for he then adds, apparently in deference to drug-warrior sensibilities: "Which isn't any excuse, but..."